mariposa-dart/test/README.md

 [![build status](https://travis-ci.org/mariposa-dart/test.svg)](https://travis-ci.org/mariposa-dart/test)

 Infrastructure for unit-testing Mariposa widgets:
-* The `DOMTester` class, which can interactively run tests against a tree, supporting events and DOM traversal.
+* The `DomTester` class, which can interactively run tests against a tree, supporting events and DOM traversal.
 * Multiple `Matcher` functions that can be used in unit tests.
 * `convertNode`, which converts a `package:html` `Node` to a